Lakemba, New South Wales: Residential area

 Lakemba is mentioned heavily in news reports in regards to its affordability compared to the Sydney market being as close to the city as it is.
 The area was the best performing suburb over the last 10 years from 2020 with further growth expected with the construction of the Sydney Metro City & Southwest which will reduce city travel times and bring new residential and commercial development to the area.
 Additionally Lakemba receives media coverage as one of the last areas of Sydney where it is cheaper to buy than rent.

 Commercial area

 Lakemba has many shops, on and around Haldon Street, where a wide range of international and local foods can be purchased.
 There are also commercial developments along Canterbury Road.

-Lakemba Ramadan Markets
+Lakemba Nights during Ramadan

-Lakemba Ramadan Markets at Haldon St is a nightly food market in the month of Ramadan.
-One month a year, people across Australia visit Lakemba for the Ramadan Market Nights.
+Lakemba Nights during Ramadan takes place on Haldon Street and is a nightly food market in the month of Ramadan.
+One month a year, people across Australia visit Lakemba for the Lakemba Nights during Ramadan.
 The popularity of the Ramadan markets and its offerings throughout the year eventually attract thousands of people every week.